Ai Accountant

 Can I automate GSTR-2B reconciliation without leaving Tally?

+Yes, automation tools work alongside Tally without replacing it.
 You export your purchase register from Tally, the tool runs reconciliation against GSTR-2B, and the results can often be posted back to your books.
+Your accounting workflow stays the same; only the matching layer changes.

 Why does VLOOKUP flag mismatches when GSTIN and tax amounts are identical?

-If invoice numbers differ by even one character, a hyphen, a prefix, or a space, Excel treats them as completely different entries.
+VLOOKUP only checks exact cell values in a single field.
+If invoice numbers differ by even one character (a prefix, a hyphen, or a space), Excel treats them as completely different entries.
+This creates false mismatches that require manual verification, which is where most reconciliation time gets wasted.

 How much time should GSTR-2B reconciliation realistically take?